 We, of course, invite you to join our pay-what-you-wish London Holiday Lights Tour as seen in this video.
 More information is listed just below the vide0.

-Join us as we walk through Bavarian Christmas markets, tread the cobbled streets of the beautifully decorated Covent Garden.
 Travel centuries back in time to uncover all of London’s Christmas season secrets.

 Take in all that London has to offer this Christmas with Free Tours By Foot!